 Adoniram Judson (1788-1850)

-As you read this short summary of the life of Adoniram Judson, you will see that God indeed prevails, and that He is in total control of even the minute of circumstance.
-It was incredible to read how God saved the translations when Adoniram never imagined to see them again.
-The fruit of His sacrifice for Burma, testify of God's sovereign hand.
-The translation of the Bible that Adoniram Judson worked so hard to complete remains to this day the only translation of the Bible into Burmese.*
+As one doth prayerfully read this short summary of the life and trials of the faithful Adoniram Judson, one cannot help but see that God indeed prevails, and that He remains in total and glorious control of even the most minute circumstance of man.
+It was incredible to read of the manner in which God saved the sacred translations when Adoniram never imagined that his eyes would rest upon them again—a true miracle of Providence.
+The enduring fruit of his sacrifice for the land of Burma powerfully testify to the sovereign hand of the Almighty.
+And to this very hour, the translation of the Holy Bible which Adoniram Judson labored so mightily to complete remains the only authentic translation of the Word into the Burmese tongue.
+What a monument this single, unassailable fact erects to the sustaining power of Christ!
+The memory of his suffering fades, but the Word of our God shall stand forever.

-The kingdom of God is advanced in great strides whenever a man is moved to see beyond the visible into the eternal, and says to himself, "I give thee back the life I owe, and lay in dust life's glory dead."
-In truth, we find it difficult to let go of anything we assume to be ours.
-If you wish to know what a man's object of affections are, you need not look further than what he devotes most of his time to, and to that which he gives much of his resources to.
+The Kingdom of God is advanced in great and visible strides whenever a mortal man is moved by the Spirit to see beyond the visible and fix his unwavering gaze into the vastness of the eternal.
+In that moment of spiritual clarity, he doth humble himself and say: "I give thee back the life I owe, and lay in dust life's glory dead."
+Yet, it remains a lamentable truth that we find it exceedingly difficult to let go of anything which we presumptuously assume to be ours.
+Our human hearts are factory of idols.
+If one truly desires to know the object of a man’s deepest affections, he need not search far beyond his own daily practice: he must look to that to which the man devotes the greatest measure of his fleeting time, and to that upon which he spends the largest portion of his earthly resources.
+In these two simple ledgers—Time and Treasure—is the true religion of the heart undeniably revealed.
 Did not our Lord reveal that our heart is held by what is most precious to us (Luke 12:34), and that we can only love one and not two masters (Matthew 6:24)?

 The first question I should ask myself is the same that accompanies me to the end, "What think ye of Christ?"
 (Matthew 22:42)